Frontier Airlines Overhauls Frequent Flyer Program

 My take on Frontier Miles program changes

 We know that ultra low cost carriers in the United States are struggling at the moment, and Frontier Airlines’ CEO has even suggested that these airlines are “kind of the canary in the coal mine.”
-We know that in some ways ultra low cost carriers are trying to align more closely with legacy airlines, and I think these changes are a reflection of that.
+We know that in some ways, ultra low cost carriers are trying to align more closely with legacy airlines, and I think these changes are a reflection of that.

-Of course on the surface I’m not a fan of frequent flyer programs going from being distance based to being revenue based.
+Of course on the surface, I’m not a fan of frequent flyer programs going from being distance based to being revenue based.
 However, I also understand why Frontier would go that direction, given the huge variance in ticket prices.

 There are several things that I appreciate about these changes, which I think will make flying Frontier more compelling.
-I think the most most significant change is that all elite members will be able to change tickets at no cost up until seven days before departure.
+I think the most most significant change is that all elite members are able to change tickets at no cost up until seven days before departure.
 While still not as much flexibility as you get at the legacies on many fares, it’s a big improvement over the old “use it or lose it” system.

 If you can qualify for a higher elite tier, it’s quite compelling to go for status with Frontier.
 When you combine the low base fares with just about all the major fees being waived for everyone in your party (carry-on fees, seat assignment fees, etc.), that’s pretty awesome.